Hydra

 LicenseProprietary, hosted API

-Key capabilities
+Key Capabilities

-6 voices
+6 Voices

 wren, sloane, marlowe, reed, knox, tate.
+Frozen at handshake.

-Mid-session updates
+Mid-session Updates

-Live-patch tools without reconnecting via session.update.
+Live-patch tools and session config without reconnecting via session.update.

-Performance & benchmarks
+Performance & Benchmarks

 Hydra is benchmarked against eight other production-grade voice / realtime models.
 Full methodology and metric definitions live on the dedicated Performance and Metrics Overview pages.